rchakode/kube-opex-analytics/docs/installation-on-kubernetes.md

 First review the default configuration settings in the deployment ConfigMap: `kustomize/kube-opex-analytics-config.yaml`.

 Then, perform the following command to submit the deployment.
-The target namespace (`kube-opex-analytics` in the command) is assumed to exist.
+The target namespace (`kube-opex-analytics`) is assumed to exist.
 Otherwise, create it first.

 ```
 $ kubectl --namespace kube-opex-analytics apply -k ./kustomize